qiaoqiaozou/Web_team5/README.md

 Our team members have their own features, as detailed below:
 - Feature 1 (Full Name): Title of the feature.
 - Feature 2 (Full Name): Title of the feature.
-- Feature 3 (Full Name): Title of the feature.
+- Feature 3 (Jiawei Li): Customer Feedback: collecting information from customers.
 - Feature 4 (Full Name): Title of the feature.
 ### Feature 1
 Include more detailed information about Feature 1 here.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi)
 ### Feature 2
 Include more detailed information about Feature 1 here.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi)
 ### Feature 3
-Include more detailed information about Feature 1 here.
+Collecting E-mails, phone numbers, addresses, questions,comments or what ever we want.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi)
 ### Feature 4
 Include more detailed information about Feature 1 here.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi)
 ## Database Tables